btcpayserver/btcpayserver-doc/docs/Payjoin.md

 1. Retrieve the BIP21 payment link from a BTCPay Server invoice which has payjoin enabled by either:
    * Scan the QR code with the camera scanning feature
    * Copy the link from the "Open in wallet" button and paste it in the "Parse BIP21" prompt
 2. The send form should be populated with the payment details.
-You can check if the invoice supports payjoin by expanding the "advanced settings" and see if there is a "Payjoin endpoint" input with a url.
+You can check if the invoice supports payjoin by expanding "advanced settings" to see if there is a "Payjoin endpoint" input with a url.
 3. Sign your transaction using either BTCPay Server's hardware wallet support via [BTCPay Vault](./HardwareWalletIntegration.md) or the [hot wallet](./CreateWallet.md#hot-wallet) feature.
 4. Once your original transaction is ready, you will be given the option to either `Broadcast (Payjoin)` or to `Broadcast (Simple)`.
 Choose `Broadcast (Payjoin)`.
 5. The payjoin server will propose a new special transaction, if possible.
 If the payjoin server is unable to do the payjoin, the original transaction is broadcast instead.
 6. If you are using a hardware wallet, you will be asked to sign the payjoin transaction again (the hot wallet feature signs the transaction for you automatically).
-7. Congratulations, you've just helped improve Bitcoin's fungibility and your financial sovereignity!
+7. Congratulations, you've just helped improve Bitcoin's fungibility and your financial sovereignty!

 ![Receive PayJoin in BTCPay Server](./img/payjoin/Payjoin_Guide_Pay_1.png "Receive PayJoin in BTCPay Server")